 Opportunities to teach English language and conversation classes are available in select countries with ETA Programs.
 Specific grant details and the number of available teaching opportunities will vary by country.

 This scholarship is for students who wish to pursue graduate studies in translation and/or interpretation at a recognized institution.
 Awards vary.

 Recipients of a James Madison Fellowship are required to teach American history, American government, or social studies in grades 7-12 for a minimum of one year for each academic year of graduate assistance they receive.
 Applicants must be U.S. citizens or U.S. nationals.
-The Foundation must receive applications by March 1, 2006.
-For more information, contact Dr. Kathryn West, email@example.com this semester, or Dr. Catherine Sutton, firstname.lastname@example.org next semester.
+For more information, please contact Dr. Kathryn West, firstname.lastname@example.org or Dr. Catherine Sutton, email@example.com.

 The United States Department of State and the Council of American Overseas Research Centers (CAORC) are pleased to announce the availability of scholarships for intensive overseas summer study in critical-need languages such as Arabic, Bangla, Hindi, Punjabi, Turkish and Urdu.

 As part of the National Security Language Initiative (NSLI), a U.S. government interagency effort to expand dramatically the number of Americans studying and mastering critical need foreign languages, the Department of State Critical Language Scholarships will provide funding for U.S. citizen undergraduate, master’s and Ph.D. students to participate in beginning, intermediate and advanced level summer language programs at American Overseas Research Centers.